A Normality Conjecture on Rational Base Number Systems

 is contained in the subinterval $[0,1/q).$ \end{conjecture}

 \begin{theorem} The veracity of Conjecture~\ref{conj:normality} implies that of Conjecture~\ref{conj:mahler_generalized}. \end{theorem}

 As the proofs will show, our normality Conjecture \ref{conj:normality} is significantly stronger than the four aforementioned conjectures.
-For example, we will see that proving all minimal words contain the letter $0$ at least once---a statement much weaker than normality---is already sufficient to establish Akiyama's conjecture.
+For example, we will see that proving all minimal words contain the letter $0$ at least once---a statement considerably weaker than normality---is already sufficient to establish Akiyama's triple expansion conjecture.

-Furthermore, Conjecture~\ref{conj:normality} can be equivalently formulated in terms of equidistribution in residue classes.
+Finally, we show that Conjecture~\ref{conj:normality} can be equivalently formulated in terms of equidistribution in residue classes.
 We recall that an integer sequence $(u_n)$ is \emph{equidistributed in the residue classes modulo} $m$ if the frequencies of the events $u_n \equiv r \mod m$, for $r \in \{0,\dots,m-1\}$, are all equal to $1/m$.

 \begin{conjecture} Let $p > q \geq 1$ be coprime integers.
 For every $n \in \N_{>0}$, and for every nonnegative integer $k$, the integer sequence $(T_{p/q}^l(n))_{l \in \N}$, obtained by iterating the operator